matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 `dehydration_token` body parameter set to the token received from the server.
 If it was successful and it wishes to use the device, then it will set the `rehydrate` body parameter set to `true`.
 Otherwise, it will set `rehydrate` to `false`.

-The server will return an object with properties:
+The server will return an object in the same format as the response for a normal login.

-- `user_id`: the user's full MXID
-- `access_token`: the access token the client will use
-- `home_server`: the home server's address
-- `device_id`: the device ID for the client to use.

 The client will use the device ID given to determine if it should use the dehydrated device, or if it should use a new device.
 Even if the client was able to successfully decrypt the device data, it may not able to allowed to use it.
 For example, two clients may race in trying to dehydrate the device; only one client should use the dehydrated device.
 In the case of a race, the server will give the dehydrated device's ID to one client, and generate a new device ID for any other clients.
+Another potential reason that the client may not be allowed to use the dehydrated device is if the device was deleted.

+If the dehydrated device is not used (whether because the client set `rehydrate` to `false`, or because the server indicated that the client is not able to use the dehydrated device), the server will use the `device_id` and `initial_device_display_name` parameters from the client's original call to `/login`, if they were provided, to create a device for the user.
+If the dehydrated device is used, the server will set the device's name to the `initial_device_display_name` from the client's original call to `/login`, if it was provided.

+After `POST /restore_device` returns, the client is logged in and may proceed as normal.

 ### Dehydrating a device